GillisWerrebrouck/UGent_Computer-Vision-Project/src/core/README.md

+# Core

-# Camera callibration
+## Camera calibration

+The goal of this subsection is to describe the process of calculating and interpreting the calibration parameters needed when using the GoPro camera.
+All these calculations are performed by the `core/cameraCalibration.py` script.

+### Theoretical explanation

-## Determining the usable images
+### Determining the usable images

-## Performing the calibration calculations
+### Performing the calibration calculations

-## Interpreting the results
+### Interpreting the results